-The energy pile can be used for heating and cooling of buildings and in some cases for storage of energy (from warm to cold periods).
+The energy pile is used for the heating and cooling of buildings and in some cases, for the storage of energy. (especially when going from warm to cold periods).

-The energy pile reduces the need for traditional heating and cooling installations and in this way contributes significantly to CO2 neutral construction.
+The energy pile reduces the need for traditional heating and cooling installations and contributes significantly to CO2-neutral construction.

-An energy pile typically contains approx. 60-80 metres of geothermal heat hoses.
-As opposed to traditional, horizontal solutions, where geothermal heat hoses are placed approx. 1.5 metres below the ground surface, the heat from the energy piles is collected vertically through the layers of the subsoil from 1 metre and down to 18 metres below ground.
+An energy pile typically contains approx. 60-80 meters of geothermal heat hoses.
+As opposed to traditional, horizontal solutions, where geothermal heat hoses are placed approx. 1.5 meters below the ground surface, the heat from the energy piles is collected vertically through the layers of the subsoil from 1 meter and down to 18 meters below ground.

 To ensure a greater knowledge of the system’s capacity under different geological and seasonal circumstances, Centrum Pæle has tested the energy piles together with VIA University College in Horsens.

 - Influence of the groundwater level on the capacity

 - Heat pump, flow, and the system setting for the highest efficiency